-12. What is chef and puppet used for?
+12. What are the chef and puppet used for?

 13. What is the difference between an Asset and a Configuration Item?

-Configuration Item on the other hand may or may not have financial values assigned to it.
+Configuration Item, on the other hand, may or may not have financial values assigned to it.
 It will not have any depreciation linked to it.
-Thus, its life would not be dependent on its financial value but will depend on the time till that item becomes obsolete for the organization.
+Thus, its life would not be dependent on its financial value but will depend on the time until that item becomes obsolete for the organization.

 Now you can give an example that can showcase the similarity and differences between both: